October 4, 2021

 But it’s not all about good looks.
 Porthcurno has something that no other beach in Britain can boast: its own open-air theatre.
 The Minack, carved into the rock and perched on a cliff top, overlooks the beach and the crashing waves of the Atlantic.
 How’s that for drama.

-A little further afield than the others mentioned here, you’ll find the remote beach of Huisinis on the west coast of Harris in the Outer Hebrides.
-Get the weather right here and, with the clear blue waters and golden sands, you could be forgiven for thinking you’re in the Caribbean – all that’s missing are the palm trees.
+A little further afield than some of the others mentioned here, you’ll find the remote beach of Huisinis on the west coast of Harris in the Outer Hebrides.
+Get the weather right here and, with the clear blue waters and golden sands, you could be forgiven for thinking you’re in the Med – all that’s missing are the palm trees.